teivah/100-go-mistakes/docs/index.md

 ???+ info "TL;DR"

     To help avoid CPU throttling when deployed in Docker and Kubernetes, keep in mind that Go isn’t CFS-aware.

+The `GOMAXPROCS` variable defines the limit of OS threads in charge of executing user-level code simultaneously.
+By default, it's set to the number of OS-apparent logical CPU cores.

+When running some Go code inside Docker and Kubernetes, we must know that Go isn't CFS-aware ([github.com/golang/go/issues/33803](https://github.com/golang/go/issues/33803)).
+Therefore, `GOMAXPROCS` isn't automatically set to the value of `spec.containers.resources.limits.cpu` (see [Kubernetes Resource Management for Pods and Containers](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/)); instead, it's set to the number of logical cores on the host machine.
+The main implication is that it can lead to an increased tail latency in some specific situations.

+One solution is to rely on [uber-go/automaxprocs](https://github.com/uber-go/automaxprocs) that automatically set `GOMAXPROCS` to match the Linux container CPU quota.